faeztgh/ANDROID-GymApp/README.md

 ## Description
-Gym app is a simple app that use BACK4APP system as a backend.
+Gym app is a Android app that use BACK4APP system as a backend.